 A French tradition, courtesy of Charpentiers Sans Frontières (Carpenters Without Borders), is to give the lady of the house the honor of pounding in the last peg.
 She is expected to owe the crew one drink for every blow of the mallet required to drive the peg home.

 Using a Coin to Date the Building

 Think of this as a very abbreviated time capsule!
 A coin minted the same year as the structure is built is placed under a post, where it (presumably) will not be found until the building is dismantled (and hopefully the timber frame reclaimed).

 Carving the Date

 The date of completion is carved into the frame.
 This may be done in a visible and conspicuous place, such as over a doorway, but it might also be done in a less obvious spot.
 For example, some timber frame companies carve the date in the location on the frame closest to where the home shop is located.
-In our case, the date would be carved on the side of the building closest to Boone, North Carolina.
+In our case, the date would be carved on the side of the building closest to West Jefferson, North Carolina.